Pak Suzuki Motors: Suzuki Every

-Pak Suzuki has begun manufacturing the Sixth generation Suzuki Every from 2024 replacing the Suzuki Bolan.
+Pak Suzuki has begun manufacturing the sixth generation Suzuki Every from 2024 replacing the Suzuki Bolan.
 It is being sold in 2 different trims, VX (base model) and VXR (top model).
 Both are being offered with the same engine, a 658 cc R06A I3, which is an inline three DOHC 12 valve engine with VVT and is mated to a 5-speed manual transmission.
 It can produce 43 hp at 5700 RPMs and 58Nm of torque at 3700 RPMs.

+Suzuki Fronx

+Pak Suzuki released the subcompact crossover in May 2026.
+The Fronx is available in three trims, GL (Manual) the base model available with a 5 speed manual transmission and a 7-inch infotainment system, GL (Auto) offered with a 4-speed automatic transmission and the same infotainment system.
+The top of the line trim model being the GLX with a 6-speed automatic transmission, 9-inch infotainment system, keyless push start, paddle shifters, cruise control and 16-inch alloy rims.
+The GL trims come with the same 1.5 litre K15B inline 4, while the GLX trim comes with the K15C Inline 4, it being mild hybrid.
+Prices start at PKR 5,999,999 as of its release.

 Suzuki Cultus (Celerio)

 Pak Suzuki is selling the Second generation Suzuki Celerio under the 'Cultus' brand name.
 It is sold with the 3-cylinder 996 cc Suzuki K10B engine, with automatic transmission available as an option on the VXL trim level.